 Jacklyn's hobbies include vintage shopping, thrifting, and antiquing.
 She also likes collecting insects, spending time outdoors, and camping with her pup.

 In 2000, Teresa was just a 16-year-old looking for a job.
 When she saw Hefner Road Animal Hospital was hiring for a kennel tech position, she didn't realize she would fall in love with the veterinary field!
 17 years later, she still loves working with pets and trading stories with their owners.

 Teresa was born in Oklahoma City and has lived here all of her life.
 She grew up around dogs and cats and always had a desire to work with them.
 In August of 2000, she started at the clinic as a kennel technician before moving to a receptionist position.
-Now she's a Veterinary Technician and enjoys assisting the veterinarian, helping with laser therapy, and answering clients' questions and concerns.
+Now she's a veterinary assistant and enjoys it immensely, helping with laser therapy, and answering clients' questions and concerns.

-Teresa is married and has an energetic little boy.
-Her family shares their home with two dogs: ; Shelby, a spunky Chihuahua, Kato, a laid-back Black Lab and Blaze, a rambunctious orange tabby kitten.
+Teresa is married and has an energetic little boy and brand new baby girl.
+Her family shares their home with two dogs; Shelby, a spunky Chihuahua, Kato, a laid-back Black Lab and Blaze, a rambunctious orange tabby.

 In her free time, Teresa is an active "couponer" and loves trying to find the best deals.
 She and her husband also enjoy riding their motorcycles when time permits.